Powder Coating

 electrostatically to a surface.
 The coated object is then heated to enable the powder to

 melt, flow, and cure into a durable, protective, and visually appealing finish.
 The heating process, often referred to as curing, involves specific temperatures and durations to achieve optimal coating performance.
-Here's an overview of the industrial processes:
+Here’s an overview :

 Application Method of Powder Coating